nimadez/voxel-builder/README.md

 - Electron *(recommended)*
 - Google Chrome for desktop
 - Google Chrome for tablet devices
-<br><sub>* *PWA A2HS-ready (add to home screen)*</sub>
+> - PWA A2HS-ready *(add to home screen)*
 > - Touch pen or Wacom tablet recommended for best experience
-> - Install the webapp to start fullscreen in landscape orientation
-> - Voxel Builder is not optimized for small screens
-> - VB is a desktop app and its capabilities are not fully tested on mobile devices
+> - Voxel Builder is a desktop app and its capabilities are not fully tested on mobile devices

 ## Known Issues
 ```